UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 would like to present a talk or teach a new skill please email our club president.

-### Fall Semester Meetings
+### Spring Semester Meetings

-Our meetings for the fall semester are sort of an introduction to computer security.
-We aim to go over many of the foundational topics in computer security, so if you're a beginner, you won't want to miss a meeting.
+Our meetings for the fall semester were an introduction to computer security.
+We went over many of the foundational topics in computer security.

+Our meetings for the spring semester will continue with that trend.
+Some topics will be a little more in-depth, but our goals of helping beginners remain unchanged.
+Please see our calendar for more information.

 If you already have experience, don't worry-you'll be able to meet like-minded folks, and we will have plenty of more challenging activities available.

 For a full description of our schedule, take a look at the calendar below.